 a.
 Bobbed or cropped hairstyles.

 b.
-Dancing to the Charleston and Bell Bottom
+Dancing to the Charleston and the Black Bottom dance ( thanks Louise !)

 d.
 Rolled stockings

 e.
 Flapper slang